White dwarf: Discovery

 The white dwarf companion of Sirius, Sirius B, was next to be discovered.
 During the nineteenth century, positional measurements of some stars became precise enough to measure small changes in their location.
 Friedrich Bessel used position measurements to determine that the stars Sirius (α Canis Majoris) and Procyon (α Canis Minoris) were changing their positions periodically.
-In 1844 he predicted that both stars had unseen companions:
+In 1844 he predicted that both stars had unseen companions.

-If we were to regard Sirius and Procyon as double stars, the change of their motions would not surprise us; we should acknowledge them as necessary, and have only to investigate their amount by observation.
-But light is no real property of mass.
-The existence of numberless visible stars can prove nothing against the existence of numberless invisible ones.

 Bessel roughly estimated the period of the companion of Sirius to be about half a century; C.A.F.
 Peters computed an orbit for it in 1851.
 It was not until 31 January 1862 that Alvan Graham Clark observed a previously unseen star close to Sirius, later identified as the predicted companion.
-Walter Adams announced in 1915 that he had found the spectrum of Sirius B to be similar to that of Sirius.
+Adams announced in 1915 that he had found the spectrum of Sirius B to be similar to that of Sirius.

 In 1917, Adriaan van Maanen discovered van Maanen's Star, an isolated white dwarf.
 These three white dwarfs, the first discovered, are the so-called classical white dwarfs.
-Eventually, many faint white stars were found which had high proper motion, indicating that they could be suspected to be low-luminosity stars close to the Earth, and hence white dwarfs.
-Willem Luyten appears to have been the first to use the term white dwarf when he examined this class of stars in 1922; the term was later popularized by Arthur Stanley Eddington.
+Eventually, many faint white stars that had high proper motion were found, indicating that they could be suspected to be low-luminosity stars close to the Earth, and hence white dwarfs.
+Willem Luyten appears to have been the first to use the term white dwarf when he examined this class of stars in 1922; the term was later popularized by Arthur Eddington.
 Despite these suspicions, the first non-classical white dwarf was not definitely identified until the 1930s.
 18 white dwarfs had been discovered by 1939.
 Luyten and others continued to search for white dwarfs in the 1940s.
-By 1950, over a hundred were known, and by 1999, over 2,000 were known.
-Since then the Sloan Digital Sky Survey has found over 9,000 white dwarfs, mostly new.
+By 1950, over a hundred were known, and by 1999, over 2000 were known.
+Since then the Sloan Digital Sky Survey has found over 9000 white dwarfs, mostly new.